Ginolux/zoov_project/README.md

 * `http://127.0.0.1:8082:/5b34299e4042be787bd66362`

 GET /5b34299e4042be787bd66362
-Returns the new trip id.
+Returns the new trip ID.

 ```json
     New trip ID	"5b37c71eb07c1a0ac37f6db9"